MikaE5/pommesmann/README.md

 ## Firebase
 An Online Highscore List is managed by a Firebase Project.
 A user has the option to sign in, choose a name, and then the highscore of the user will be published.
+All the Database transactions are handled in the FireManager-Class.